-This school also provides several special programs to provide you with training appropriate to the area you wish to serve—the Rural PRIME Program, Accelerated Competency-based Education in Primary Care (ACE-PC) Program, the San Joaquin Valley PRIME Program, The Transforming Education and Community Health Program for Medical Students (TEACH-MS) Program, and the Physician Scientist Training Program.
+This school also provides several special programs to provide you with training appropriate to the area you wish to serve—the Rural PRIME Program, Accelerated Competency-based Education in Primary Care (ACE-PC) Program, The Transforming Education and Community Health Program for Medical Students (TEACH-MS) Program, the REACH pathway, Tribal Health PRIME, and the ARC-MD program.
 UCDSOM is looking for students who can accurately self-assess their strengths and weaknesses and who will bring a diverse background, perspective and skill set to their campus.

-UC Davis School of Medicine 2017 Secondary Application Essay Questions:
+UC Davis School of Medicine 2022-23 Secondary Application essays questions

-1. Discuss any elements of your application that you feel might be concerning to the Admissions Committee.
-500 characters
+Discuss any elements of your application that you feel might be concerning to the Admissions Committee.

 Here the admissions committee would like to see how accurately you can identify and address any weaknesses in your application.
 If it is challenging for you to identify any issues, it may be useful to have an advisor or medical school consultant review your application with you to select an appropriate topic to cover.
 The best responses will be those that are accurate and that have already been addressed so that you can end this essay on a high note.

-2. Do you have a connection to Northern or Central California?
-(Yes/No)
+Do you have a connection to Northern or Central California?
+Please explain.

-Using the list you created above, organize it—starting with the weakest connections and ending on the strongest.
+Using the list you created, organize your answer—starting with the weakest connections and ending on the strongest.
 They want to accept applicants who will stay in these areas to practice after medical school.
 Statistically, those applicants who are from these communities and who have years of community service in them are most likely to return after their education to live and work.
 Emphasize both of these things if you have them in your background.
 If you have never visited this part of the country, it may not be a good idea to apply.